Talk soon!

 Classic audio cues for users who find voice UI ineffective or distracting.

-IFTT actions
+Custom actions

 Deeper integrations for users who want full control over what happens when drowsiness is detected.

-Product MVP
+Product MVP:

-An infrared in-cabin camera with AI-powered attention analytics — tracking gaze, blink rate, head pose, and yawning — connected via OBD-II and Bluetooth to a companion app with multi-modal, fully customizable alerts.
+An infrared in-cabin camera with AI-powered attention analytics that track gaze, blink rate, head pose, and yawning.

-Getting it into the car
+into the car

-Installation needed to stay under three steps.:
+Installation needed to stay under three steps to remain accessible to the target audience.

 Mount the camera